-I am currently a research assistant in the Programming Languages group at the Department of Computer Science of the University of Oxford, working on the Unifying Theories of Generic Programming project.
-I'm also co-founder at Chordify, responsible for the functional back-end.
+About meBefore joining Standard Chartered, I was a postdoctoral research assistant in the Programming Languages group at the Department of Computer Science of the University of Oxford, working on the Unifying Theories of Generic Programming project.

 Previously I was a PhD student at the Department of Information and Computing Sciences of Utrecht University in the Netherlands.
 My PhD topic was Real-Life Datatype Generic Programming, supervised by Johan Jeuring, Andres Löh, and Doaitse Swierstra.